Logiqx/gps-guides/detective.md

 The GT-11, GT-31, GW-52 and GW-60 are obviously products in their own right but they can also be regarded as test platforms for Locosys GPS modules.

 Between 2010 and 2021, Locosysy were producing a number of GPS modules based on SiRF and MediaTek chips.
+The company obviously had a lot of expertise in GPS / GNSS chips from SiRF and MediaTek so designing the GW-52 to work with either chip could have been beneficial.

-I suspect that the GW-52 and GW-60 were designed to work with SiRF and MediaTek chips, but released with SiRF. thus retaining SDOP / SDOS.
+I suspect that the GW-52 was designed to work with SiRF and MediaTek chips, but was released with a SiRF chip.
+The GW-60 would have been completely new hardware but it's quite likely that Locosys decided to stick with SiRF (and SDOS) and were able to re-use a lot of code from the GW-52.